College of Forestry

 • Water Use of Competing Vegetation: Senecio vulgaris (finished)

-With CAFS (Center for Research on Suatainable Forests):
+With CAFS (Center for Research on Sustainable Forests):

-• Effect of hardening drought conditioning, sed source and site on seedling and planting window after chemical site preparation using Oust on Seedling Quality and Root Growth (with U. Idaho and Purdue Univesity)
+• Effect of hardening drought conditioning, sed source and site on seedling and planting window after chemical site preparation using Oust on Seedling Quality and Root Growth (with U. Idaho and Purdue University)

 Objective: To examine seedling physiology and root system architecture in response to nursery-induced drought conditioning intensity and subsequent drought.